Should You Upgrade to Windows 8? Questions to Consider

 |Client Hyper-V built-in virutalization (64-bit versions only)||x

-Note: As of April 8, 2014, Microsoft will no longer support Windows XP, so if your organization's systems are still running Windows XP you should start planning an upgrade to either Windows 8 or Windows 7 as soon as possible.
-Windows 7 and Vista support will continue until 2017, if you decide that now is not the right time to upgrade.
+Note: As of April 8, 2014, Microsoft will no longer support Windows XP, so if your organization's systems are still running Windows XP you should start planning an upgrade to either Windows 8.1 or Windows 7 as soon as possible.
+Vista support will continue until 2017 and Windows 7 support until 2020, if you decide that now is not the right time to upgrade.